Keisha the Sket: Publication history

 The author, who is of Caribbean heritage, was a 13-year-old living in North London and attending a girls' school in Hackney when she started writing her novel after being given her first computer.
 She modelled its structure on dramatic novels by writers such as Jacqueline Wilson and was inspired by African-American erotic fiction, in particular by Zane.
-She wrote in text-speak, using London slang.
+She wrote in text-speak, using Black British English.
 Once her family was able to afford internet access, she published the novel on Piczo under the title Keisha Da Sket, as 18 chapters, which appeared in instalments from 2005 to 2007.
 The text was shared on smartphones via Bluetooth and SMS and spread virally.
 It was a seminal work for teens in the noughties; one reader tweeted in 2013, "I've only read 3 books in my life Keisha Da Sket, Of Mice And Men and the Argos Catalogue".
 Readers wrote their own "sket" novels in emulation, and their own continuations.
 The author originally had her name on the site, but in 2010 became anonymous.

 A nostalgic buzz around the novel re-emerged on social media in 2017, and literary agent Rachel Mann contacted the author after her assistant, a young Black woman, brought it to her attention.
 In October 2021, the novel was published in print for the first time, as Keisha the Sket, by Stormzy's Penguin Random House imprint, #Merky Books.
 This edition includes an author's note and a retelling in standard English that amplifies some points and adds a new ending, with Keisha going to university.
 The author, credited as Jade LB, is now a part-time lecturer in African politics who also works with children and at-risk young women.
 She is executive producer for the Amazon original podcast +44 Presents:...The Noughties with presenters Eddie Kadi and Nadia Jae.
 After featuring in Stormzy's comeback video "Mel Made Me Do It", she revealed her identity as the author in a caption on her Instagram page: "our national treasure is back. #mmmdi #melmademedoit".